apache/airflow/docs/apache-airflow-providers-google/operators/marketing_platform/display_video.rst

 Creating a report
 ^^^^^^^^^^^^^^^^^

 This Operator is Deprecated and will be removed soon.
-Please look:
+Please look at ``GoogleDisplayVideo360CreateQueryOperator``.
-.. _howto/operator:GoogleDisplayVideo360CreateQueryOperator:

 To create Display&Video 360 report use
 :class:`~airflow.providers.google.marketing_platform.operators.display_video.GoogleDisplayVideo360CreateReportOperator`.